Shadow5634/When2MeetHelper-1/README.md

 - Have a popup that lets the user edit the keyboard shortcut that triggers the extension.
 This is to prevent problems such as those on Edge

 - Try out the extension on different browsers to check compatibilty and issues.

+- Try finding a free way to publish this extension on one of the extension stores.